The Hurricane (1999 film): Critical response

-The Hurricane has an 83% approval rating at Rotten Tomatoes based on 113 reviews.
+The Hurricane has an 82% approval rating at Rotten Tomatoes based on 114 reviews.
 The consensus reads: "Thanks in large part to one of Denzel Washington's most powerful on-screen performances, The Hurricane is a moving, inspirational sports drama, even if it takes few risks in telling its story."
+Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Roger Ebert, film critic for the Chicago Sun Times, liked the film and the acting, and wrote, "This is one of Denzel Washington's great performances, on a par with his work in Malcolm X....
 Washington as Hurricane Carter is spare, focused, filled with anger and pride....
 This is strong stuff, and I was amazed, after feeling some impatience in the earlier reaches of the film, to find myself so deeply absorbed in its second and third acts, until at the end I was blinking at tears.
 What affects me emotionally at the movies is never sadness, but goodness."
-Metacritic gave the score a film of 74 based on 30 reviews, indicating "generally favorable reviews".

 Ebert discussed his perspective on the "fictionalized" aspects of the film: "Several people have told me dubiously that they heard the movie was 'fictionalized'.
 Well, of course it was.
 Those who seek the truth about a man from the film of his life might as well seek it from his loving grandmother.
 Most biopics, like most grandmothers, see the good in a man and demonize his enemies.
 They pass silently over his imprudent romances.
 In dramatizing his victories, they simplify them.
 And they provide the best roles to the most interesting characters.
 If they didn't, we wouldn't pay to see them."
 He added, "The Hurricane is not a documentary but a parable, in which two lives are saved by the power of the written word."

 Film critic Stephen Holden, writing for The New York Times, had mixed views of the film but praised the acting.
 He wrote: "In telling the story of Mr. Carter's protracted and ultimately successful fight for freedom and justice, The Hurricane rides to glory on an astonishing performance by Denzel Washington....
 That is to say, Mr. Washington leans into an otherwise schlocky movie and slams it out of the ballpark.
 If his Hurricane is an inspiring portrait of nobility, it is because the actor never conceals the demons of fury and despair gnawing beneath his character's forcefully articulate surface."

 Alex von Tunzelmann, writing for The Guardian, gave the film a "B", but cited issues with historical accuracy, including depictions of Carter's military service, prior criminal record, and the Giardello fight.
 She also stated that the inclusion of negative aspects of Carter's life would not have made it acceptable "that he was wrongfully convicted of three murders."

-Jewison considers The Hurricane his best work.
+Jewison considered The Hurricane his best work.